-I've been reminded you shouldn't grieve a cat because they're just an animal, but my cats are my babies who happen to be a bit furry.
+I've been told that I shouldn't grieve for a cat because they're “just an animal,” but to me, my cats are my babies, just with fur.

 I had a horrible nightmare last night.

-In the dream we were at the veterinarian office and we had to pick up Annie to take her to the crematorium.
+In the dream, we were at the veterinarian's office, and we had to pick up Annie to take her to the crematorium.

-We get to the crematorium and right before they put her in the oven, she wakes up.
+We got to the crematorium, and right before they put her in the oven, she woke up.

-So this man grabs a railroad spike and a hammer and is getting ready to put the spike through Annie's head and I woke myself up yelling no!
+A man grabbed a railroad spike and a hammer, getting ready to put the spike through Annie's head, and I woke myself up yelling, “No!”

 I can't help but wonder if I screwed up.

-To the minute we handed her over to the veterinarian technician she was still feisty, still nosy.
+Up to the minute we handed her over to the veterinary technician, she was still feisty, still nosy

 Don't we all have doubts once we decide it's time to let them rest?